 2. Are the road rules the same abroad as they are in the UK?

-While a lot of the driving rules will be the same across Europe, some traffic laws do vary, so brush up on the local laws before you hit the road.
+If it’s your first time driving abroad, it’s important to brush up on the local laws of the country you’re visiting.
+While a lot of the driving rules will be the same across Europe, some traffic laws do vary.
 Not only that, but if you’re uncomfortable with certain types of road (such as busy motorways), then it’s a good idea to know what you’re letting yourself in for before you head off.